caffrey928/2023_Spring_CV/B09901075/ReadMe.md

 ```
 pip install -r requirements.txt
 ```

+**Note: During testing this script, we found that the download link may have some permission issue.
+(6/13 morning can normally download, 6/13 night cannot).
+So if you encounter error and cannot get datasets.zip by running the script, please go to the Google Drive Link below and download the zip file and unzip it manually.
+Sorry for the inconvenience!**

 ####  Intro about the provided Google Drive Link
 You don't have to see this part if you are not interested in the code about generating the special dataset.